Was this page helpful?

 The storage calculator helps you estimate the minimum physical storage required based on the amount of data you plan to store at the start.
 It uses several factors to calculate the recommended minimum storage.

-Raw Data Size - The amount of data you expect to store in your cluster.
-It represents your dataset size before replication and compression.
+Raw Data Size - The amount of data you have or expect to store in your cluster.
+It represents the size of your dataset before replication and compression.

-Replication Factor - X Cloud uses a fixed replication factor of 3, so your data is always stored in three copies across the cluster.
-This creates three replicas, one in each cluster zone.
+Replication Factor - X Cloud stores the data in three cluster zones, and recommends a fixed replication factor of 3.
+This means that your data is always stored in three copies across the cluster.
+This creates three replicas of the data, one in each cluster zone.
 The total size of the data stored is multiplied by 3:

 Raw Data Size × 3.Compression Savings - ScyllaDB Cloud compresses the data, which reduces the actual disk usage.
-Compression reduces the total storage space required for your data.
+Compression Savings is the total storage space space saved as a result of the compression.

-The compression savings slider represents how effectively your data can be compressed, which depends entirely on your data type.
+The slider represents how effectively your data can be compressed, which depends entirely on your data type.
 The examples below show typical compression savings for different data types:

-High compression (50–80%) - Text-heavy data, such as logs, CSV, JSON or plain text documents
+High compressibility (50–80%) - Text-heavy data, such as logs, CSV, JSON or plain text documents

-Medium compression (30–60%)) - Mixed data types, such as typical application data with a combination of text and binary fields, database, backups, snapshots.
+Medium compressibility (30–60%) - Mixed data types, such as typical application data with a combination of text and binary fields, database, backups, snapshots.

-Low compression (0–20%) - Already compressed data, such as binary data (images, videos) or encrypted data.
+Low compressibility (0–20%) - Already compressed data, such as binary data (images, videos) or encrypted data.

 Target Utilization - Defines the goal for cluster storage utilization.
-Autoscaling maintains this level by scaling the cluster up or down as needed.
-This ensures there is always enough capacity to handle compaction, repairs, and workload spikes without running out of space, while minimizing storage underutilization.
+Autoscaling targets this level of storage utilization by scaling the cluster up or down as needed.
+This ensures there is always enough storage capacity to handle data,compaction, repairs, and workload spikes without running out of space, minimizing storage underutilization to reduce costs.

 The calculator combines these factors to compute the recommended minimum physical storage for your cluster, using the following formula: